VectorBarks/smart-climate/docs/installation.md

 #### Step 4: Configure the Integration

 Follow the same configuration steps as HACS installation (Step 3 above).
+The comprehensive UI configuration makes setup quick and easy without any YAML editing.

 ## Post-Installation Setup